Would you like to make this site your homepage? It's fast and easy...

 Goat of Mendes, The Goat of a Thousand Young, The Black Goat, The Judas

 Goat, and perhaps most appropriately, The Scapegoat.
+Baphomet represents the

 Powers of Darkness combined with the generative ferility of the goat.
 In